3T-Operations-Team/desk-bookings-system/README.md

 - Once the date is chosen the Employee must be able to see available desks.

 # External systems
-1. Email sending service - [SendGrid](https://sendgrid.com/). e2e, UAT and production environemnts use sendgrid test plan credentials.
+1. Email sending service - [SendGrid](https://sendgrid.com/). e2e, UAT and production environments use sendgrid test plan credentials.
 Host and API key are set via the following backend environment variables:
 - `SENDGRID_HOST` - default value is `api.sendgrid.com`
 - `SENDGRID_KEY` - needs to be provided
 2. System clock - saving timestamps (e.g. booking created time)